Ashaki509/pmpgaiassistant/README.md

 ---

-Made for PMs and PgMs who want to lead and communicate with clarity and confidence.
+Built from real-world experience to help PMs and PgMs lead with clarity and confidence.